 Repairs and periodic checks should ONLY be carried out by UP, or by UP approved checking centres.
 Failure to comply with this will forfeit the certification.
-Consult www.up-paragliders.com/Service to find a check centre near you.
+Consult: www.up-paragliders.com under Service to find a check centre near you.

-At UP we invest our entire know-how in paragliding into making the sport safer for you.
-We offer a variety of services all centred around the safety of our customers.
+At UP we invest our entire knowhow in paragliding into making the sport safer for you.
+We offer a variety of services all centred around safety to our customers.